home-assistant/home-assistant.io/source/_components/smartthings.markdown

 ### {% linkable_title Light %}

-The SmartThings light platform lets you control devices that have light-related capabilities.
+The SmartThings Light platform lets you control devices that have light-related capabilities.
 For a SmartThings device to be represented by the light platform, it must have one or more of the capabilities below in addition to the [`switch`](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html#Switch) capability.

 | Capability        |Light Features
 |-------------------|------------------------------------------------------------|